obvMellow/TJoC-Complete-Save-File/README.md

 Check out original game:https://gamejolt.com/games/tjocsm/139218

 # Automatic Installation
-Run the installer.exe file and everything should be fine.
+Run the installer.exe file as administrator and everything should be fine.

 If you ran into an error please report it in Issues.